Awami League: Foreign policy

 During the premiership of Sheikh Mujibur Rahman between 1972 and 1975, Rahman's personal influence in the country's foreign policy was instrumental.
 Rahman himself wanted to make his country as the Switzerland of Asia.
-His government was successful in obtaining recognition from the major countries of the world before 15 August 1975, although the People's Republic of China and Saudi Arabia recognized Bangladesh just after 15 August.
+His government was successful in obtaining recognition from the major countries of the world before 15 August 1975, although the People's Republic of China and Saudi Arabia recognised Bangladesh just after 15 August.
 Awami League is often described as pro-India.
 "Bangladesh has enjoyed a good relationship with India under PM Sheikh Hasina".
 After Awami League formed government under Hasina in 1996, her government adopted an India-oriented foreign policy.
 This continued since 2009, when she secured power for the second time.
-In 2015, Hasina signed a historic land exchange agreement with Indian PM Narendra Modi which resolved the decade-long India–Bangladesh enclaves problem.
+In 2015, Hasina signed a historic land exchange agreement with Indian Prime Minister Narendra Modi which resolved the decade-long India–Bangladesh enclaves problem.
 Awami League continued good relationship with China.
 "Hasina has adroitly balanced ties with both India and China".
 Sheikh Hasina government allowed Rohingyas to take refuge in Bangladesh, for which she received credit and praise in home and abroad.
 Awami League continues to support Palestinian cause.
 In 1972, Awami League government officially rejected the Israeli recognition of Bangladesh.
 In 2014, Sheikh Hasina said, "We have been continuing our support to the Palestinians and occupation of their land by the Israelis is never acceptable".